InsaneDev27/DIY-Laptop-Mouse-Project/README.md

  #### Configuring Raspberry Pi Pico:

  After everything is soldered to the Raspberry Pi Pico, connect the Pico to your computer.
-Navigate to the Pico in File Explorer, and drag and drop this file to the pico: [adafruit-circuitpython-raspberry_pi_pico-en_US-9.1.1.uf2](https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/Code/adafruit-circuitpython-raspberry_pi_pico-en_US-9.1.1.uf2).
-This will initiate the installation CircuitPython onto the Pico, enabling the use of the Adafruit HID library ([more information on the Adafruit HID library](https://docs.circuitpython.org/projects/hid/en/latest/)) that is the backbone of the code.
+Navigate to the Pico in File Explorer, and drag and drop this file to the Pico's interal storage: [adafruit-circuitpython-raspberry_pi_pico-en_US-9.1.1.uf2](https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/Code/adafruit-circuitpython-raspberry_pi_pico-en_US-9.1.1.uf2).
+This will initiate the installation CircuitPython onto the Pico, enabling the use of the Adafruit HID library ([more information on the Adafruit HID library](https://docs.circuitpython.org/projects/hid/en/latest/)) that allows the Pico to function as a mouse or other Human Interface Device.

  \
  <img alt="Code zip file" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Code%20zip%20file.png" width="500">